nicktuscano/DB_on_EC2/README.md

 -Ideally storage options should be decidined when planning.
 However, since I found out 30 gb would not be enough, I provisioned more storage via Volumes on the EC2 dashboard.
 (D)FIREWALL
- -Its good to attach an elastic IP.
+ -A static IP is required for firewall configuration.
+Use the elastic IP option on the AWS managment console to assign a static/permenate
+ IP (AWS console).
 This will prevent you from having to enter a different IP to connect to your server every time.
-You can access elastic IP's via the EC2 Dashboard -Security groups allows you to alter and administer who can connect, and how they may do so.
-Setting up specific IP addresses prevents
- your server being open to whomever wants to connect.
+ -You will need to setup the ip, port, and protocol you plan on using to connect to your server through security groups before being able to do so.

  Implementing Oracle 11g Database Server
  -Connect to your server via SSH or RDP, download the correct version of the oracle database that matches your platform.